 Power for the Honda e comes from a 35.5kWh lithium-ion battery, with a rear-mounted electric motor that drives the rear wheels.
 This set-up provides either 134bhp or 152bhp, with a maximum range of up to 137 miles.

-There are just two equipment levels - Honda e and Honda e Advance, with the entry trim matched to the lower powered car and the top-spec kit only offered in tandem with the more potent power option.
+There are just two equipment levels - Standard and Advance, with the entry trim matched to the lower powered car and the top-spec kit only offered in tandem with the more potent power option.